anisotropy/eslint-plugin-stratified-design/docs/rules/lower-level-imports.md

 However, you can alter this hierarchy using the structure option.

+This rule works properly on POSIX systems, where the path segment separator is `/`.
+It will be modified to work well on Windows systems in the future.

+Test files, `*.test.*`, are not restricted by this rule.

 ### Options

 The syntax to specify the level structure looks like this: